Motorcycle Cannonball 2021

 Sept.
 9-26, 2021

-Doc (#53) will be participating in his 3rd Cannonball on "Stewball," his 1916 Harley-Davidson J Model Harley-Davidson with 1913 wicker sidecar.
+Kersten Heling (#53) (Doc's daughter) rode in her 2nd Cannonball on "Granny," the 1922 Harley-Davidson J Model she also rode in the 2018 Cannonball.
+Click here to visit the Cannonball page & read her bio.
+Doc (#52) rode in his 3rd Cannonball on "Stewball," his 1916 Harley-Davidson J Model Harley-Davidson with 1913 wicker sidecar.
 Click here to visit the Cannonball page & read his bio.
-Joining Doc in the sidecar will be the newest addition to Team Doc’s, Jamie Lee is Shawano News host & Crazy Heart Yoga Teacher.
-She plans to ride toward her dreams & help Kersten with documenting the Cannonball while spreading love & joy along the way.
+Joining Doc in the sidecar was Jamie Lee, Shawano News host & Crazy Heart Yoga Teacher.
+She helped Kersten with documenting the Cannonball while spreading love & joy along the way.
+All 3 of our bikes completed every mile of the 2021 Cannonball & finished with a perfect score!
+Doc placed 8th overall & 2nd in Class 3.
+Shannon placed 18th overall.
+Kersten placed 16th overall & won her class for the 2nd Cannonball in a row.

 Check out the coverage from the road on Facebook at: